jiumao2/EasyPlot/README.md

 # EasyPlot
 [![View EasyPlot on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://ww2.mathworks.cn/matlabcentral/fileexchange/156462-easyplot)
-Easier to make scientific figures with MATLAB
+Save your time when making scientific figures with MATLAB
 ## Highlights
 - Similiar to the MATLAB grammar and support for all raw MATLAB functions
 - Support for auto-completion and you do not need to remember the names of the functions and arguments